Collection and payment of building permit levy

 Instances have been noted where building surveyors have failed to forward the monthly levy return payment by the due date, or have withheld certain building permits, and have instead used the levy funds to supplement cash flows in their business.
 The use of levy funds in this manner is unacceptable and contrary to the professional responsibilities of a building surveyor.

 The VBA monitors the failure to include all building permits in the correct levy return, to lodge levy returns or make the total levy payment by the due date.
 A review of a building surveyor's building permit levy management processes is included in the levy audit program.

 Instances of inappropriate use of levy funds will be investigated and where appropriate matters will be referred for disciplinary or criminal sanction.

 Being unable to pay the levy to the VBA under the levy return process, due to non-payment by the applicant, is not accepted.
 A building permit cannot be issued until the levy is paid.Failure to make levy payments as required may also mean that recovery action is commenced for amounts outstand

 Reimbursement (refund) of building permit levy

 A reimbursement of the building permit levy is allowable only in circumstances where the levy was paid prior to the issue of the permit and the application is withdrawn prior to the issue of the building permit.

 It is the responsibility of building surveyors to reimburse their client if the building permit levy is overpaid.

-Note that in the following circumstances the building permit levy is payable and no reimbursement is applicable:
+Note: In the following circumstances, the building permit levy is payable and no reimbursement is applicable: